There are few secular trends that are as impactful to the global economy right now as clean energy.

 If you are looking for an iShares ETF that is purely a clean energy investment, the ICLN fund is more of the conventional clean energy ETF.

-ICLN holds 76 of the top clean energy companies in the world including some recurring favorites like Vestas Wind Systems, which is the largest weighted holding at 8.78%, and Enphase Energy which composes 8.12% of the fund.
+ICLN holds 100 of the top clean energy companies in the world, including some recurring favourites like First Solar, which is the largest weighted holding at 8.82%, and Consolidated Edison, which composes 6.57% of the fund.

-An interesting difference with ICLN is that iShares has included heavy weighting for semiconductor stocks, something that most other clean energy funds do not have.
+An interesting difference with ICLN is that iShares has included heavy weighting for semiconductor stocks, which most other clean energy funds do not have.

 ICLN Holdings | Allocation |